MicroWebStacks/astro-big-doc/README.md

 # Notes
 - SVGs
-  - missing viewbox canot be resized
+  - if missing viewbox canot be resized
   - should not have `preserveAspectRatio="none"`
 - menu config allows index pages but do not use them to keep consistent nav menu of folders/items
 - adding interactive SVGs that can be styled with css is challenging